 It's really difficult to read and makes your comments unnecessarily long.
 Stick to the normal amount of letters for your words.

-Sometimes we might edit a comment if there’s part of it that doesn’t meet our moderation rules but the rest of it is ok.
+Sometimes we, or a company called ICUC.Social who help us moderate comments on the website, edit a comment if there’s part of it that doesn’t meet our moderation rules but the rest of it is ok.
 We might edit a message because you’ve included some personal details by accident, or because the language or subject isn’t appropriate for the CBBC website.